Horstmann suspension: History

 In the immediate post-war era of WWII, information about German torsion bar suspension systems used in the Panther and Tiger tanks became more widely known and led to a revolution in post-war tank design.
 Britain, however, did not take advantage of these changes as the Centurion was proving to be one of the best tanks in the world at the time.
 Its performance during the Korean War was particularly notable as it was able to climb onto hills that no other tank could (due to its Rolls-Royce Meteor engine, more than the suspension) and destroy opposing tanks at the limit of visibility.
-When the design finally began to be made obsolete with the introduction of the newer Soviet types, little development of new systems had taken place.

-Thus when the need for a new design was finally raised in the late 1950s, a number of improved versions of the Centurion were trialled.
+When the Centurion finally began to be made obsolete with the introduction of the newer Soviet types, little development of new systems had taken place.
+Thus, when the need for a new design was finally raised in the late 1950s, a number of improved versions of the Centurion were trialled.
 As they were essentially improvements to the existing design, as opposed to all-new concepts, the Centurion's Horstmann suspension was further improved to handle yet larger weights.